learn-co-curriculum/hs-cli-world-travel-todo/README.md

 cd Earth/NorthAmerica/Canada/Ottawa
 ```

-**Relative**, where we write the path based on out current working directory:
+**Relative**, where we write the path based on our current working directory:
 ```
 cd ../Ottawa
 ```